Are you Looking for the easiest and safest ways to hang a child swing from a tree?

 Measure the swing’s thickness and identify two points of the tree branch where you can suspend the swing.
 However, it’s a good practice to add 4 inches more with the width of these points.

-Take a long and required diameter drill bit with a cordless drill machine.
+Take a long and required diameter drill bit with a cordless drill machine (you can buy from Amazon).
 Make a vertical hole in each point of the branch.

 Now, hold a level and set one side of the level under the lower hole branch.
 And extend the level until it reaches the upper hole of the angled branch.
 Then measure the distance between the top of the level and the lower hole.